 Please submit your application online to the local student service organisation (Studierendenwerk or Studentenwerk – STW).
 The STW will decide on the basis of the details you have provided in your application whether aid will be granted within the limits of the budgetary funds available.
 The order of processing of applications is generally guided by the time of receipt of the complete documents by the respective student service organisation.
-Incomplete applications are not processed.

 You are not legally entitled to the award of bridging assistance.
 You agree on that by applying.

 Applications must be submitted online.
 Please use the most reent version of Internet-Browsers Chrome, Firefox or Operae, or the current standard browsers of mobile devices.
 If you use Edge as a browser, please update to Edge Chrome version 83.x. or higher.
 The system does not support versions of Internet Explorer.

-Applications are submitted to the student service organisation (STW) operating for the higher education institution that you are studying at.
+Applications are submitted to the student service organisation (STW) operating for the higher education institution in Germany that you are studying at.
 In the case of an institution with several locations, the student service organisation where the head office of your higher education institution is located will be responsible for processing your application.
 In the case of higher education institutions without relevant student service organisations, the German National Association for Student Affairs (Deutsches Studentenwerk – DSW) will determine which student service organisation is responsible.